klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

     - OnSerialisation
     - Constructors/Destructors

-Now, if you take a deeper look at the code above, you'll find this class:
+Taking a deeper look at the code above, it is possible to see this class:

 ```csharp
  [Serializable]